 The most notable settlers of Colonial America were the Pilgrims.
-The Mayflower, Squanto, Thanksgiving, and their descendants have been widely romanticized and much of their history, the true history of the Pilgrims, is not well-known.
-Their struggle and sacrifice was real and the study of this group of settlers is fascinating.
+The Mayflower, Squanto, Thanksgiving, and their descendants have been widely romanticized, and much of their history, the true history of the Pilgrims, is not well-known.
+Their struggle and sacrifice were real, and the study of this group of settlers is fascinating.

 Pilgrims History: Origins